The building of the Alexandrinsky Theater. Alexandrinskaya Square and Theater Street Alexandrinskaya Square and Theater Street

 The Alexandrinsky Theater is named after the wife of Nicholas I

-Alexandrinsky Theatre, 1830s
+Alexandrinsky Theater, 1830s

 Under the shadow of the muses

-Alexandrinsky theater now
+Alexandrinsky Theater now

 Glitter and luxury